fabric8io/fabric8/readme.md

 * fabric-core : Core API of Fabric, agent and monitoring stuffs (JMX)

-* fabric-core-agent-jclouds : ???
+* fabric-core-agent-jclouds : An agent provider for creating agents in the cloud via jclouds.

 * fabric-core-agent-ssh : Extension of the Fabric core project to support ssh deployment of agent

 * fabric-cxf fabric-agent-connector for CXF

-* fabric-distro : Generates the features file to deploy Fabric

 * fabric-dosgi : Implementation of the specification Distributed OSGI for Fabrix.
 Uses